 A properly attired hiker: Blaze orange in hunting season

-TL;DR: Wearing the same amount of blaze orange as required by hunters is wise.
-Hunters will not shoot at “anything that moves,” but instead, they will not shoot at all if a person is in their firing area.
-Wearing blaze orange is good for safety; the hunters appreciate it, and wearing blaze orange is a respectful way of sharing the outdoors among all users.
+TL;DR: Wearing the same amount of high-visibility clothing as advised for hunters is wise.
+Hunters won’t shoot at ‘anything that moves’—they won’t shoot at all if they see a person in their firing area.
+Wearing blaze orange is safer, appreciated by hunters, and a respectful way to share the outdoors.

-A few years ago, during a shoulder season backpacking trip (attempt!), Swami and I started the first day of rifle season for elk hunting.
+Over a decade ago, during a shoulder-season backpacking trip (which was an attempt!), Cam and I started the first day of rifle season for elk hunting.

-This day meant that the taking of blaze orange (also called hunter orange) for our trip was an excellent idea.
+This day meant that taking blaze orange (also known as hunter orange) for our trip was an excellent idea.

 Oddly enough, the wearing of blaze orange is not a requirement for non-hunters in Colorado But, we thought it would still be a good idea for our safety and the hunters’ peace of mind.